 For the end.
 A psalm of David concerning the hidden things of the Son

-I will praise thee, O Lord, with my whole heart, I will tell of all thy wondrous works.
+I will give thanks to thee, O Lord, with my whole heart, I will tell of all thy wondrous works.

 I will be glad and rejoice in thee, I will sing praise to thy name, O Most High.